You found a Pelosi comment that you printed to me on the Supreme Court decision?

 Fight the power.

-It's an email, no signature.
+It's in the email, no signature.

-Um new slogan for the Democrats.
+New slogan for the Democrats.

-Don't worry if you attack Americans, we'll defend your right to do it.
+Don't worry, if you attack Americans, we'll defend your right to do it.

 Signed the Democrat Party, United States of America.